lluiscantoncallau/TestIOTRasperry/README.md

 # TestIOTRasperry

-This project turn on and turn off a led in raspberry pi usin net core
+This project turn on and turn off a led in raspberry pi using net core